therden/packrat/README.md

 ![](./packrat.gif)

+> [!NOTE]
+> As of version 1.1.1, **Packrat** supports both **Tasks** traditional emojis and Dataview-format inline fields.

-While [Obsidian.md](https://obsidian.md/) provides basic support for Markdown-style tasks contained within a vault's note files, the amazing and (for many) indispensable [Tasks](https://github.com/schemar/obsidian-tasks) plugin -- originally created by [Martin Schenck](https://github.com/schemar) and maintained by [Claire Macrae](https://github.com/claremacrae) -- considerably increases those capabilities.
+While [Obsidian.md](https://obsidian.md/) provides basic support for Markdown-style tasks contained within a vault's note files, the amazing and (for many) indispensable [Tasks](https://github.com/schemar/obsidian-tasks) plugin -- originally created by [Martin Schenck](https://github.com/schemar) and now maintained by [Claire Macrae](https://github.com/claremacrae) -- considerably increases those capabilities.

-For example, **Tasks** supports recurrence rules:  when **Tasks** is used to mark a task that includes such a rule as having been completed, it inserts the next instance of that task in a new line either above -- or, alternatively, below -- the just-completed instance.
+For example, recurrence rules can be used such that, when **Tasks** is used to mark a task that includes such a rule as having been completed, it inserts the next instance of that task in a new line either above (or, if the user prefers, below) the just-completed instance of the task.

 ## And what's wrong with that?

-The above behavior is "alright"; but *completed instances of recurring tasks* tend to accumulate in the note file in which they originate.
-Items that recur every few days, or even every week, quickly begin to clutter up the note they're in.
+The above behavior is "alright"; but *completed instances of recurring tasks* will accumulate in the note file in which they originate.
+If those tasks recur frequently, they'll quickly clutter up the note they're in.

 ## What are you gonna do about it?

 After some reflection, I realized that my completed recurring tasks fall into three categories:

-1. those that I don't care to keep -- they can be deleted
+1. those which I don't care to retain once they're done -- they can be deleted
-2. those that I want to retain *within their note file of origin*, but relocated to the end/bottom
+2. those which I want to retain *within their note file of origin*, but relocated to the bottom of the note, out of the way of current/active material
-3. those that I want to move to a separate archival note file
+3. those which I want to retain, but in a separate archival note file

+**Packrat** adds a command (**Packrat: _Process completed recurring tasks within the active note_**) to your Obsidian vault.
+When run, this commands executes the above actions on your current active note file, tidying up  completed instances of recurring tasks.

-If you include within your recurring tasks a 'trigger' that identifies which of the above actions you want to apply to your completed task instances, the command added by this **Packrat** plugin will automate those actions.
+All that's required is the addition, within each recurring task on which you want it to act, of a 'trigger' -- a string of characters that identifies which action you want to apply to your completed task instances, the command added by this **Packrat** plugin will automate those actions.

 ## Default "triggers"